LignumResearch/stylewood-model-usage/README.md

 1. Run [train.py](./train.py) as '''python train.py'''.

 * Visualization of training progress can be done by TensorBoard.
+* Within the results folder, a new directory will be created with training information.
 * Training is expected to last days (maybe weeks) depending on computational power.

 <img src="https://github.com/LignumResearch/stylewood-model-usage/blob/main/images/transition.gif?raw=true" alt="Transition using our generator." width="512">